Should you teach your dog these seven skills?

 • Dogs with a solid recall are able to responsibly enjoy off-leash time

-• You can use recall in place of other commands if necessary — for example, if you’re still working on your pup’s “leave it” but they’re great at coming on cue, you can simply call them over to you when you notice them sniffing around belongings that aren’t theirs
+• You can use recall in place of other commands if necessary (for example, if you’re still working on your pup’s “leave it” but they’re great at coming on cue, you can simply call them over to you when you notice them sniffing towards something they shouldn't)

 Reasons you might not prioritize your dog’s recall: